faiaz-halim/aiuiapi/README.md

-# Browser AI Gateway - Complete Guide
+# Browser AI Gateway - AIUIAPI

 This project turns any web-based LLM chat interface (ChatGPT, Mistral, Claude, etc.) into a programmable API.
 It supports standard OpenAI-compatible streaming, persistent history, and headless browsing.